curl/everything-curl/libcurl/cplusplus.md

 ## Callback considerations

 Since libcurl is a C library, it does not know anything about C++ member functions or objects.
-You can overcome this "limitation" with relative ease using for a static member function that is passed a pointer to the class.
+You can overcome this limitation with relative ease using for a static member function that is passed a pointer to the class.

 Here's an example of a write callback using a C++ method as callback: